rysonw/rysonw/README.md

 ---

 A Hawaii Air National Guardsman with a passion for software development!
-I am a rising sophmore at Oregon State University
+I am a rising sophmore at Oregon State University.

 I love learning new things!
 I try to keep up with all the new tech through YouTube and books.

+Currently looking for SWE Intership opportunities!
+Let's Connect!

 ---